HairongWu/Auto-X-Industry/README.md

 Auto-X for Industries is an autonomous solution that aims to solve the following challenges:

 - High running cost and low efficiency for practical industrial uses with current AI services.
-Customers often defer to use GPUs for some reasons.
+Customers sometimes defer to use GPUs for some reasons.
 - Difficult to annotate/pretrain/finetune for specific scenarios using private datasets with most of current AI services
 - Insufficient accuracy and safety for industrial scenarios with current AI services.
 In some cases, you should use on-premise services only.
 - Only part of the business processes can be automated with existing services.
 A mixed of AI serives can often reduce efficiency and accuracy.